xyproto/translate/README.md

 `ollama` and `translate` does not require an internet connection once `mixtral:instruct` has been downloaded.

+## Quick installation

+For installing the latest version of `translate` into `~/go/bin`:

+    go install github.com/xyproto/translate@latest

 ## Example use

 `LANG` is set to `nb_NO.UTF-8`